crocs-muni/ECTester/analysis/countermeasures/README.md

 ### Measurement on JavaCards

-> This step supports *subsection 6.6* of the paper.
+> This step supports *Subsection 6.6* of the paper.

 Note that, this step is not necessary, is time consuming and requires access to suitable JavaCard smartcards (which it may permanently destroy).

-1. Build applet for correct platform version.
+1. Build applet for correct platform version:
 2. Install applet (e.g. gp-pro)
-3. Run measure notebook.
+3. Run `measure.ipynb` notebook.

 ### Evalution of results

--> (Subsection 6.6)
+> This step supports *Subsection 6.6* of the paper, mainly Table 5.

-1. Run results notebook.
+1. Run `results.ipynb` notebook on chosen card results.
+2. Examine how the results correspond to Table 5.

 ### Playing around with libraries

--> (Section 5)
+> This step supports (part of) *Section 5* of the paper.

+Our analysis of ECC libraries and its results in Section 5 of the paper required manual effort in evaluating and understanding the results provided by the test-suites.
+Thus, we do not provide a script or a guide here, merely point towards the standalone tool and its documentation in the main README.

 ## Cards